From Moscow to Berlin, digital music startups attract top investors

 Just a day before touting its transformation into a tech “universe,” Sber announced the acquisition of Zvooq, one of the most established Russian music platforms.
 No details about the transaction were disclosed.

-Founded in 2010 by UK expat Simon Dunlop and Russian businessman Victor Frumkin, Zvooq developed a sophisticated platform, aiming to provide a personalized music experience based on listener mood, activity, places and events.
-It got initial support from a group of Western and Russian business angels; then raised substantial amounts from established investors, including $20mn in 2014 and $5mn in 2016.
+Founded in 2010 by UK expat Simon Dunlop and Russian businessman Victor Frumkin, Zvooq developed a sophisticated platform, aiming to provide a personalised music experience based on listener mood, activity, places and events.
+It got initial support from a group of Western and Russian business angels; then it raised substantial amounts from established investors, including $20mn in 2014 and $5mn in 2016.

 The service now claims to offer some 40mn tracks to 8mn users from 12 countries.
 It has partnerships with telcos from Russia and neighbouring countries such as Azerbaijan, Kazakhstan, Ukraine and Uzbekistan.

 “Investments in Zvooq are fully aligned with the development strategy of the bank’s ecosystem, enabling us to strengthen our offerings to entertainment market customers.
-After all, Lifestyle is an integral part of our life, and entertainment is the fastest-growing vertical on this market,” stated Lev Khasis, First Deputy Chairman of Sber’s Executive Board.
+After all, Lifestyle is an integral part of our life, and entertainment is the fastest-growing vertical on this market,” stated Lev Khasis, first deputy chairman of Sber’s executive board.

 Zvooq has been rebranded to Sber-Zvuk.
 Mikhail Ilyichev, who headed Zvooq between 2014 and 2017, will be re-appointed as the service’s new CEO.